Clear Lake Specialties Sleep Center

 During the study, you will be monitored.
 There will be digital video recordings of you sleeping.
 These video recordings are completely confidential as all data being collected on patients at the Clear Lake Specialties Sleep Center.
 Please note: it’s not possible to obtain your video records because it requires a special software program.

-- Nocturnal Polysomnogram (NPSG) – A nocturnal polysomnogram is an overnight test of sleep cycles and stages through the use of continuous recordings of brain waves, electrical activity of muscles, eye movement, respiratory rate, blood pressure, blood oxygen saturation, and heart rhythm.
+- Nocturnal Polysomnogram (NPSG) – A nocturnal polysomnogram is an overnight test of sleep cycles and stages through the use of continuous recordings of brain waves, the electrical activity of muscles, eye movement, respiratory rate, blood pressure, blood oxygen saturation, and heart rhythm.

 - CPAP Titration – A medical device, worn on the head, that helps in the treatment of obstructive sleep apnea, a very common sleep disorder that affects millions of men and women in the U.S.